nancyho83/Microsoft-Movie-Analysis/README.md

 Based on the results of the analysis, these are the main recommendations I would make to Microsoft:
 - **Focus on quality over quantity.** While rating may not be a strong determinant of a movie's success, in order to promote growth and set the audience's expectations and anticipation high for your future works, it is important to make movies of high quality that, at the same time, will turn profits.
-- **Combine genre elements in the premises for your first movies.** For instance, you could produce an sci-fi film based on historical events and include unique elements to keep the audience's attention.
+- **Combine genre elements in the premises for your first movies.** For instance, you could produce a sci-fi film based on historical events and include unique elements to keep the audience's attention.
 - For now, **keep production budgets low while focusing on quality**.
 Although we didn't have the chance to look at the production budgets of successful movies, in general when starting out as a movie producer, it shouldn't be necessary to utilize a large budget that will be hard to make up later in the box office.
 One way you can go about doing this is hiring newer, up and coming staff members when producing your first movies.

 While this analysis provides a basic foundation on where to start producing movies by showing which movies perform better than others, there are other variables that go into a movie's success beyond the scope of what can be captured by data, and have not been fully explored here.
 Going forward, it's important to be aware of the limitations set by being a newer movie production company and making decisions while weighing the risks versus returns of venturing into movie production.